-Program Preparation Guidelines: Third Year Students
+Program Preparation Guidelines: Juniors

 You are probably starting to think about what you will be doing after college.
 Now you need to gain the experience to launch your career.
 The Washington Program can help you search and obtain an internship in Washington DC that accomplishes your goals.